pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual-v2/sections/ppr-frontend/sections/pulsar-user-account.md

-Afterwards you should be redirected to your [Pulsar User Account Page](https://web.pulsar-edit.dev/users).
+Afterwards you should be redirected to your [Pulsar user account page](https://web.pulsar-edit.dev/users).

 #### Managing your Account